Jurnee Smollett: "I’ve Exhausted Myself Trying To Be The Perfect Mom"

 While on a Zoom call with my team, I juggled the tasks of cooking pasta, and opening a Popsicle to ease Hunter’s cries.
 Neither accomplished the job.
 I parked him in front of Zootopia, taking a moment to process the bad news delivered to me.
 The film I was scheduled to shoot was being postponed indefinitely — that’s daunting to say the least.
 Essentially, I, like many in our nation, became unemployed.

-In a time when so many are living paycheck to paycheck, I am aware of my privilege.
-As a woman of color, I am also aware that historically — within any industry — during a recession, we’re hit the hardest.
+In a time when so many are living paycheque to paycheque, I am aware of my privilege.
+As a woman of colour, I am also aware that historically — within any industry — during a recession, we’re hit the hardest.
 Due to the wage gap, we have less take home pay in the immediate, and less median wealth.
 I even read a study showing that, in 2007, white women had a median wealth of $45,000, compared to $100 and $120 respectively for Black and Latina women.

 Nothing is more terrifying as a mother than feeling as if you cannot navigate the waters for your children.
 My heart breaks when reading stories about women like Tanya Denise Fields living in the Bronx raising six kids while battling COVID-19.
 Or MaryAnn Fausey Resendez, a single mother who taped a note to her daughter’s back which read, “I am only 5.
 I can’t stay home alone so I have to buy groceries with mommy… Before you start judging, stay back 6 feet.”